Indole alkaloid: Bisindole alkaloids

 Apart from bisindole alkaloids, dimeric alkaloids exist which are formed via dimerization of the indole monomer with another type of alkaloid.
 An example is tubulosine consisting of indole and isoquinoline fragments.

 Distribution in nature

-The plants that are rich in non-isoprenoid indole alkaloids include harmal (Peganum harmala), which contains harmane, harmine and harmaline, and Calabar bean (Physostigma venenosum) containing physostigmine.
+The plants that are rich in non-isoprenoid indole alkaloids include Syrian rue (Peganum harmala), which contains harmane, harmine and harmaline, and Calabar bean (Physostigma venenosum) containing physostigmine.
 Some members of the family Convolvulaceae, in particular Ipomoea violacea and Turbina corymbosa, contain ergolines and lysergamides.
 Despite the considerable structural diversity, most of monoterpenoid indole alkaloids is localized in three families of dicotyledon plants: Apocynaceae (genera Alstonia, Aspidosperma, Rauvolfia and Catharanthus), Rubiaceae (Corynanthe) and Loganiaceae (Strychnos).

 Indole alkaloids are also present in fungi.
-For example, psilocybin mushrooms contains derivatives of tryptamine and Claviceps contains derivatives of lysergic acid.
+For example, Psilocybe stuntzii contains derivatives of tryptamine and Claviceps purpurea contains derivatives of lysergic acid.
 The skin of many toad species of the genus Bufo contains a derivative of tryptamine, bufotenin, and the skin and venom of the species Bufo alvarius (Colorado River toad) contains 5-MeO-DMT.
 Serotonin, which is an important neurotransmitter in mammals, can also be attributed to simple indole alkaloids.